T-Torimaru/Optical_Photon_Simulation/README.md

 * OpNoviceSteppingAction

-  * You can understand information of each of steps
+  * You can get information of each of steps
     * momentum, position, energy, step length, and etc...